Mortal Kombat Review: This Film Is Anything But A Flawless Victory

 You can find Mortal Kombat in theatres and on HBO MAX if you so desire.
 There’s a heap of graphic violence and bloody fatalities, there’s also some fan service some may enjoy.

-Mortal Kombat 2021 logo
+Mortal Kombat 2021 poster

 KEEP READING: Doctor Strange In The Multiverse Of Madness Review: MCU’s Most Experimental Film For Better Or Worse